- Trans-Siberian is the longest train trip in the world at seven days long. It travels 10,214 km across 16 major rivers, 876 stations, and 87 cities.

 Things to Do on Your Long Train Trip

-This is the perfect moment to read that exciting book you have been procrastinating, or listen to your favorite music as you take in the scenery.
+A trip by train is the perfect moment to read that exciting book you have been procrastinating, or listen to your favorite music as you take in the scenery.
 There are many different ways to enjoy your train ride:

 You can talk about the surrounding nature with them or sample the different foods in the restaurant cart.
 Some people are lucky to make lifetime friends on long train trips, and you could be one of them.